Best daily deals

 Not all Bluetooth codecs are created equal

 If you insist on using your new wireless speaker wirelessly, know that not all Bluetooth codecs are created equal.
-While Apple announced lossless music streaming, we don’t have all the details on implementation, and you won’t be able to take advantage of lossless audio quality over Bluetooth anyway.
-For now, Apple devices transmit audio using the lossy AAC codec, which is totally acceptable if you’re not an audiophile.
-Android users can optimize their audio experience and look for aptX, aptX HD, aptX LL (good for video syncing), and LDAC.
-SBC is the lowest common denominator, and it works everywhere, but it’s not going to give the best quality audio.
+While we await the almost universal implementation of LE Audio and LC3, there are some things to keep in mind when choosing a Bluetooth speaker.
+For now, Apple devices transmit audio using the lossy AAC codec, which is totally acceptable if you’re using an Apple device, but it can occasionally result in latency with Android.
+Meanwhile, Android users can optimize their audio experience and look for aptX, aptX HD, as well as aptX Adaptive and aptX LL (good for video syncing), as well as LDAC.
+SBC is the lowest common denominator, and it works everywhere, but it won’t give the best quality audio.

 Image of Android Bluetooth codecs including aptX and LDAC

-When picking up a Bluetooth speaker pay attention to what version it is.
-The newest Bluetooth is 5.2.
+When picking up a Bluetooth speaker, pay attention to what version it is.
+The newest Bluetooth is 5.4.
 With each iteration of Bluetooth comes a bevy of new features.
 This includes multipoint connection, more stable connections, and greater stability over physical distances between connected devices.
-With that said, there are certainly excellent wireless speakers with slightly older versions of Bluetooth.
-As always check reviews!
+With that said, there are certainly excellent wireless speakers with slightly older versions of Bluetooth, and sometimes you can snag a good deal.
+As always, check reviews!

 You don’t need to do everything from your phone